Lance Guidry

-Lance Guidry (born March 25, 1971) is an American football coach and former player, who currently serves as the defensive coordinator for the Miami Hurricanes program.
+Lance Guidry (born March 25, 1971) is an American football coach and former player.
+He is a defensive analyst at Louisiana State University.
+He was previously the defensive coordinator at the University of Miami in Coral Gables, Florida from 2023 to 2024.
 Guidry served as the head football coach at McNeese State University from 2016 to 2018.
-He was also the interim head football coach at Miami University for one game in 2010 and at Western Kentucky University for one game in 2012.
+He was also the interim head football coach at Miami University in Oxford, Ohio for one game in 2010 and at Western Kentucky University for one game in 2012.
 Guidry played college football as a defensive back at McNeese State from 1990 to 1993.
-He was a four-year starter, a Team Captain and was also a two-time All-Southland Conference selection.
-Guidry ranks 17th on the McNeese all-time tackle leader board and also ranks 10th in interceptions.
+He was a four-year starter, a team captain, and a two-time All-Southland Conference selection.
+Guidry ranks 17th on the McNeese all-time tackle leader board and also 10th in interceptions.

 Coaching career

 Miami (OH)

-Guidry served as defensive backs coach for Miami during its 2010 MAC Championship season.
-That same season Miami orchestrated the second largest turnaround in the history of college football going 10-4 after winning just one game (1-11) the year before.
-At the end of the season, head coach Mike Haywood left the team prior to the 2011 Go-Daddy.com Bowl.
-Guidry served as Interim Head Coach for the bowl game leading the Redhawks to a 35–21 victory over Middle Tennessee.
+Guidry served as defensive backs coach for Miami during its 2010 MAC championship season.
+That season Miami orchestrated the second largest turnaround in the history of college football going 10–4 after winning just one game (1–11) the year before.
+Head coach Michael Haywood left the team prior to the team's bowl game.
+Guidry served as interim head coach for Go-Daddy.com Bowl, leading the Redhawks to a 35–21 victory over Middle Tennessee.

 Western Kentucky

-After the Go-Daddy.com Bowl victory, Guidry became defensive coordinator for Western Kentucky University.
+After the Go-Daddy.com Bowl victory, Guidry became defensive coordinator at Western Kentucky University.

 By his second season (2012), Guidry's defense was #1 in the Sun Belt Conference and 26th nationally.
 That year Western Kentucky earned its first-ever bowl invite (Little Caesar's Bowl) since its transition to the FBS Level.
 Head Coach Willie Taggart left prior to the Little Caesar's Bowl, and once again Guidry was tabbed as the Interim Head Coach for the bowl game, where the Hilltoppers lost a tight game to Central Michigan in the waning minutes of the 4th quarter (24–21).